kamdoumloich/PCA-Tutorial/README.md

-# PCA-in-Python
+# PCA Tutorial
-In this notebook, we see how to implement PCA in Python.
+In this notebook, I present how to implement PCA in Python.